 Study Permits

-Any international student admitted to a program of study which is six (6) months or longer is required to obtain a study permit.
+Any international student admitted to a program of study that is six (6) months or longer is required to obtain a study permit.
 This includes degree-seeking students, ESL, and visiting/exchange students.

 You should not make any travel plans to travel to Canada before your study permit application is approved.